-Cons: The pressboard construction is not as durable as plastic and probably last as long.
+Cons: The pressboard construction is not as durable as plastic and probably won’t last as long.

 Designed for parents wanting to get a play set for their toddlers, this food truck will keep them mesmerized for hours with a host of noises and moveable parts.

 Pros: As a two-sided set it enables more than one kiddo to play at a time, or lets your child serve you a meal.
-Part car and part kitchen there are numerous areas that should capture a child’s imagination.
 It has a small recycling bin and fridge to store stuff in, plus a working cash register.
-It also has Fisher-Price’s Smart Stage learning system incorporated with three levels to adapt as they grow up with 125+ different songs, sounds, tunes & phrases.
-There are over 20 plus accessories.
+It also has Fisher-Price’s Smart Stage learning system incorporated, with three levels to adapt as they grow up with 125+ different songs, sounds, tunes & phrases.
+There are 20 plus accessories.
 Good for kids 18 months and up.

-Cons: As stated earlier, this set is designed for little ones and they will outgrow it once they get close to three years old.
+Cons: As stated earlier, this set is designed for little ones.

 Every product on Fatherly is independently selected by our editors, writers, and experts.
 If you click a link on our site and buy something, we may earn an affiliate commission.